-As shown in FIG. 17, the data field 300 for a message may comprise numerous data fields for describing the message. indicating the name of the person receiving the message.
+As shown in FIG. 17, the data field 300 for a message may comprise numerous data fields for describing the message.
+One of these data fields may comprise a field 301 for indicating the name of the person receiving the message.
 As will be appreciated by those skilled in the art, the person may be identified in numerous ways, such as by a portion of the person's name or by a unique number.
-Another field 302 in the data entry 300 indicates the type of the document, such as whether the document is a facsimile message, voice message, or data transfer, and fields 303 and 304 respectively indicate the date and time that the message was received by the MSDS 10.
-The telephone number of the which may be measured in bytes, is indicated in field 306 and the number of pages of the message is indicated in field 307.
+Another field 302 in the data entry 300 indicates the type of the document, such as 5 whether the document is a facsimile message, voice message, or data transfer, and fields 303 and 304 respectively indicate the date and time that the message was received by the MSDS 10.
+The telephone number of the caller is indicated in field 305 while the size of the message, which may be measured in 10 bytes, is indicated in field 306 and the number of pages of the message is indicated in field 307.
 A document number for uniquely identifying the message is indicated in field 308.
-As discussed above, the files or messages received for a particular user may be numbered sequentially in the order that they are received by the MSDS 10.
+As discussed above, the files or messages received for a particular user may be numbered sequentially in the order that they 15 are received by the MSDS 10.
 The files and messages, however, may be numbered or identified in other ways, such as by a combination of numbers with an identifier for the date when the message was received.
-Also, the documents number or identifier may 55 be unique for each file or message directed to a user or, alternatively, may be unique for each file or message directed to a plurality of users, which is advantageous when the MSDS 10 tracks documents for an entire company or other group of users.
+Also, the documents number or identifier may be unique for each file or message directed to a 20 user or, alternatively, may be unique for each file or message directed to a plurality of users, which is advantageous when the MSDS 10 tracks documents for an entire company or other group of users.

-In addition to fields 301 to 308, the data entry 300 for a message or file may have other fields 309 for describing or documenting the message or file.
+In addition to fields 301 to 308, the data entry 300 for a 25 message or file may have other fields 309 for describing or documenting the message or file.
 The other fields 309, for instance, may be used to identify the type of storage that a message should receive.
-The messages or files may have different lengths of time that the message is stored before being automatically deleted.
-The type of storage, such as whether the full text of the message is stored, may also be indicated by field 309.
-Another example of a trait that may be contained within the other field 309 is security.
-At times, a user may desire and may be granted access to another person's mailbox, such when the MSDS 10 tracks documents for an entire company.
+The messages or files may have different lengths of time that the message is stored before 30 being automatically deleted.
+The type of storage, such as whether the fill text of the message is stored, may also be indicated by field 309.
+Another example of a tracks that may be contained within the other field 309 is security.
+At times, a user may desire and may be granted access to another per- 35 son's mailbox, such when the MSDS 10 trucks documents for an entire company.
 By designating a message or file as secure in field 309, a user may restrict or deny access to that message or file by other users.
-The other fields 309 may also be used by a user to customize the MSDS 10 according to his or her own desires.
+The other fields 309 may also be used by a user to customize the MSDS 10 according to his or her own 40 desires.
 For instance, if the user is a company, the company may want to classify messages according to the division at which the message is directed, such as one code for marketing, one for sales, one for engineering, and one for legal.